SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Unlike function declarations, initializer declarations don't have a name and can have only one kind of return type, as described below.

+..
+TODO: Adjust this last sentence if we include another form of initializer.

-Structure, enumeration, and class types can have any numer of initializers, but the rules and associated behavior for class initializers are different.
+Structure, enumeration, and class types can have any number of initializers, but the rules and associated behavior for class initializers are different.
 Unlike structures and enumerations, classes have two kinds of initializers: designated initializers and convenience initializers,